abonillabeeche/cf-intro/README.md

     $ cf nozzle --debug

 Select 5 - re-visit any deployed app URL and return to the console for output.
+An error will be visible of "not-authorized" since the user doesn't have priviledges.

 Diego